The Unseen Backbone of Manufacturing: The Importance of Design Drawings

 Communication is critical in the design and manufacturing process.
 Effective communication between designers, sales teams, production teams, customers and vendors is essential in addressing and preventing potential issues.
 This collaborative approach helps ensure accurate design drawings, efficient manufacturing processes and customer satisfaction.

-"Communication is the main aspect that everything starts and ends with,” explains Anatoly.
+"Communication is the main aspect that everything starts and ends with,” explains Grushansky.
 “Communication with customers, vendors and internal communication is all key.
 As a friend used to say, if you think you communicate, you probably don’t."

 To sum up, the manufacturing world revolves around the axis of production drawings.
 These drawings, far from mere sketches, are the blueprints guiding the creation of tangible products.
 They shape the manufacturing process, dictate the cost implications and, most importantly, bring the vision to life.